-General contractors serve a vital role in managing schedules and timelines for its teams of subcontractors.
-They utilize project cost accounting to manage and forecast the overall project budgets—at the highest level.
-On the other hand, an electrical or mechanical subcontractor manages and forecasts their portion of the budget—at the most detailed level.
-This is where managing construction cost codes is the most important for an electrical or mechanical subcontractor versus a general contractor.
+Even if subcontractors do a lot of the physical labor for general contractors, those contractors play a vital role in managing schedules and timelines for their teams of subcontractors.
+A key part of this is utilizing project-cost accounting to manage and forecast the overall project budgets at the highest level.
+However, even while working at lofty heights, it’s essential that electrical or mechanical subcontractors don’t neglect to manage and forecast the budget at finite detail levels.
+This is where managing construction cost codes are most important for an electrical or mechanical subcontractor versus a general contractor.

 Work Breakdown Structure

-Systems and Phases – For electrical and mechanical subcontractors working on large commercial projects, it is helpful to develop a work breakdown structure based on system and phases.
-For example, a system may be a building, and a phase will be a floor or level of that building.
-Multiple phases (floors) will be part of a system (building).
-Similarly, multiple systems (building) may belong to a single project (campus).
+Systems and Phases – These are key for electrical and mechanical subcontractors working on large commercial projects, systems, and phases.
+In this context, a system can be a larger project like a building, and a phase serves as a floor or level of said process.
+Also, multiple buildings can be part of a larger project, like a work campus.

-Job Costing – All the cost codes and labor activities do not live in a vacuum.
-The information is critical for job costing which is the process by which an electrical or mechanical contractor collects real-time cost and labor activity information associated with a specific project.
-Hence, project managers for electrical or mechanical contractors use job costing to track actual costs against estimates by cost codes.
-This will enable them to determine in what ways projects went over budget in explicit detail—by phase and by cost codes.
+Job Costing – All the construction cost codes and labor activities do not live in a vacuum.
+The information is critical for job costing.
+Job costing is how a contractor collects real-time cost and labor-activity information associated with a specific project.
+Project managers use these methods to track actual costs against estimates by those individual cost codes for each project phase.
+This will help them figure out ways projects went over budget in explicit detail—by both phase and by cost codes.

 Project Management Systems and Construction Cost Codes

-Project forecasts for electrical and mechanical contractors are highly dependent on having accurate labor data.
-So, an essential workflow for construction project management systems designed for electrical and mechanical contractors includes reporting of labor hours expended and material installed by cost code.
-The foreman logs this information through the daily reports or time cards.
+Any estimates or project forecasts electrical and mechanical contractors use are reliant on accurate labor data.
+So, any tools that you use for this purpose need to report labor hours expended and materials installed by cost code.
+This lets the foreman log this information through daily reports or time cards.

-With labor hours tied to construction cost codes, project managers use this to track actual hours against estimated hours.
-Most noteworthy, they can determine the percent of efficiency for their crew.
-If the crew is not performing efficiently, they can dive deeper to determine the reason.
-Was the estimate off?
-Do we need to adjust the crew?
-Finally, no longer does a project manager rely on gut feel.
+With labor hours linked to construction cost codes, project managers can use this to track their actual hours against estimated hours, as well as overall efficiency for their crew.
+If the crew is not performing to standard, they can do a deep dive to determine why.
+Was it a poor estimate?
+Is it crew composition?
+Don’t rely on gut instinct, look at the figures.

-Managing construction cost codes for an electrical or mechanical subcontractor empowers the team with actual data on project health.
-As a result, no longer do surprises occur at the end of the project.
-Tracking costs through construction cost codes in real time allows electrical and mechanical subcontractors to discover potential cost issues early.
+When you have a solid management plan for construction cost codes as an electrical or mechanical subcontractor, this gives your team true data on project health.
+Say goodbye to those last-minute surprises.
+Tracking costs through construction cost codes in real-time allows electrical and mechanical subcontractors to discover potential cost issues early.